thgfrnk/nakaharan5/README.md

 # A little bit about me...
-I am a brazilian guy who has knowledge about english, japanese and portuguese languages.
+I'm a Brazilian language enthusiast, fluent in English, Japanese, and Portuguese.
+I love improving my skills every day and am diving deep into full-stack development.
+Currently, I am studying at UERN and working as a front-end developer at D3TEC and Japão FC Brasil. 😄

-I like to improve my skills everyday and I am learning full-stack development.
-Actually, I am currently studying at UERN and working as front-end developer at D3TEC and Japão FC Brasil. 😀
+Additionally, I am a team leader at D3TEC and also lead at Japão FC.
+I'm the co-founder of Titan Development and a polyglot highly proficient in Japanese.
+As a true fan of Japanese culture, I can't miss out on mentioning my love for manga, anime, and a bit of soccer! ⚽️📚🇯🇵

 # Activity
 <div>